8 Exciting Reasons Data Analytics Will Ignite Your Career In 2024

 4. Data management - the practice of collecting, organising and storing data in an efficient, safe and compliant manner.

-There are specific roles for data management such as data architects and engineers but data analysts at any level can be expected to handle data in some form.
+There are specific roles for data management such as data architects and software engineers but data analysts at any level can be expected to handle data in some form.

 5. Data visualisation - using visual elements like graphs, charts and maps to convey patterns and make sense of data for teams and organisations.
 One of the leading software for data visualisation is Tableau, which you can find more on here.